Injectable Fillers Connecticut

 What Does an Injectable Filler Do?

 While injectable fillers are somewhat similar across the board in the results they can produce, they may differ in their composition.
 For instance, Restylane and Juvederm are composed of hyaluronic acid, which binds to the water in your skin, adding volume.
-Radiesse, on the other hand, uses another form of water-based gel to improve the contour of your skin and Sculptra is derived from alpha-hydroxy acids and works as a sort of scaffolding for your skin.
+Radiesse, on the other hand, uses another form of water-based gel to improve the contour of your skin.

 When the appropriate treatment site has been selected, your skin will be cleansed and prepared for the injectable filler.
 Using a special technique, your plastic surgeon will inject the solution below the dermis of your skin.
 Oftentimes, a topical anesthetic is not necessary, but may be used in some cases.
 Your plastic surgeon may also gently massage the injection site to ensure appropriate placement of the product.